KnapsackPro/docs.knapsackpro.com/_posts/2021-02-24-rspec-testing-parallel-jobs-with-circleci-and-junit-xml-report.md

 Here are the key elements you need:

 * [rspec_junit_formatter](https://github.com/sj26/rspec_junit_formatter) - it's a ruby gem that generates an XML report for executed tests with information about test failures.
 This report can be automatically read by CircleCI to present it in CircleCI web UI.
-No more browsing thought long RSpec output - just look at highlighted failing specs in `TESTS` tab :)
+No more browsing through long RSpec output - just look at highlighted failing specs in `TESTS` tab :)

 <img src="/images/blog/posts/rspec-testing-parallel-jobs-with-circleci-and-junit-xml-report/circleci_web_ui_failed_test.png" alt="CircleCI web UI, failure, RSpec, test, test case" />